Critical Studies in Asian, Islamic, and Jewish Traditions

-AREA OF CONCENTRATION: Subsequently, students will take courses moving toward Qualifying Examinations and the writing of a dissertation.
+AREA OF CONCENTRATION: Students will take courses moving toward Qualifying Examinations and the writing of a dissertation.
 The bulk of the student's courses, to be worked out with the student's adviser, will be directed toward developing a major area of concentration.
 This major area of concentration will consist of courses in methodology as well as in a particular religious tradition.
 These courses should be chosen so as to lead to a dissertation that will make a contribution to a) the methodological study of religion and/or b) the understanding of a particular religious tradition.

-MINOR FIELD: Each student is also expected to develop a minor, consisting of at least twelve hours of course work in a religion or methodology complementary with the major area.
-This minor may be completed in one of the religious traditions or methodologies available in this program, in one of the other fields in the GDR, or in another department within the Graduate School (Classics or Philosophy, for example).
+MINOR FIELD: Each student is also expected to develop a minor, consisting of at least twelve hours of course work and a Qualifying Examination in a second track.
 A "Minor Area Worksheet" must be completed before the student sits for Qualifying Exams.

-EARNING A MINOR IN HACTOR: GDR students outside of HACTOR may complete a minor in this area.
-In consultation with a HACTOR area minor advisor, twelve course hours will be completed, followed by a minor area exam as part of the student's Qualifying Exams.
+EARNING A MINOR: GDR students outside of Critical Studies may complete a minor in this area.
+In consultation with a Critical Studies area minor advisor, twelve course hours will be completed, followed by a minor area exam as part of the student's Qualifying Exams.
 The specific course of study, including language requirements, will be set by the minor area advisor.

 LANGUAGE COMPETENCE: Students must have the language competence required by their dissertation project.
 These requirements must be met before sitting for the Qualifying Examinations.
 At minimum: